 This is the most comforting, creamy and delicious soup.
 It’s the perfect recipe to ease yourself into autumn, the ingredients are easy on the wallet and it also freezes well.

-Note: you can also sub the coconut milk for veggie stock but it may not have the same creamy taste.
+Note: you can also sub the coconut milk for veggie stock if you prefer or are strictly WFPB.

 Creamy Sweet Potato and Kale Soup

 - 3 medium sweet potatoes – scrubbed thoroughly

 - 1-2 green chillies – finely chopped

 - 2 inch cube of ginger – grated

 - 1 tsp rapeseed oil (or water if oil free)

 - 2 cups light coconut milk – or 400ml can

 - 1/4 tsp cayenne pepper – avoid if you don't like spicy